hmc-cs111-fall2016/project-pitch/pitch.md

 ## Suitability
+_What percentage of your time do you think will be spent directly engaging in the **language** aspects of this project (e.g., making language design decisions), as opposed to "systems" aspects of the project (e.g., implementing a complicated semantics that doesn't require a lot of language design)?_
 As my idea looks right now, the language itself is rather simple from a systems aspect because it's just rearranging the given lists, with some small optimizations and tasks.
 Because of this, I think most of the project would be refining the language